oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/Kubernetes-labs.md

 ##### Optional 3e Uninstall the service mesh

-**Only** do this after you have comple4ted the service mesh lab modules you want to do.
+**Only** do this after you have completed the service mesh lab modules you want to do.

 You do not have to uninstall the service mesh, but can if you wish.